 What is A User Persona?

-Creating a User Persona
+User_Persona_TemplateHow to Create a User Persona

 1. Identify your ideal customer